 If a sign has text that should be editable by a user (varying distances, legends, etc.) its PDF file is imported into the PDFPenPro application, where editable text fields are substituted for the static legend.
 All PDF files are modified to add sign codes, authorship information, and thumbnail display.

 Once all the signs for a given series are complete, they are uploaded to the website and a webpage is generated.
 The coding and links for each sign is generated from an Excel spreadsheet that tracks sign coding and progress, and the page headers and footers are inserted as HTML code using a text editor.
 Also at this time a 50 x 50 pixel animated GIF file depicting selected signs in that series is created in Graphic Converter for display on the main sign category page.

-Note: This website has no connection whatsoever with Page Studio Graphics, except as a satisfied customer.
+Note: this website has no official connection to any of the linked providers or vendors, except as a satisfied customer.